 Now that you have a better idea of price ranges for industrial bimetal thermometers and what drives their cost, I hope your shopping becomes easier.
 You can always reach out to our temperature specialists here at Ashcroft if you have questions or research the available thermometers on our site.

 To help explore various options available for temperature instruments, our website offers a helpful resource center that includes white papers, specification sheets, material selection guides, videos and other tools.

 And for more information on thermowells, check out our article about the cost of thermowells!

 Dave Dlugos, Global Tech Product Leader contributed to this article.

 About Bob Divita, Director NA Channel Sales

 Bob DiVita is the Director of North America Channel Sales here at Ashcroft.
-Bob has 41 plus years of experience at Ashcroft working in many roles ranging from Technical Support, Product Management for Mechanical Pressure & Temperature Instruments and his current role, which is focused on our Channel Partners in North America.
+Bob has over 40 years of experience at Ashcroft working in many roles ranging from Technical Support, Product Management for Mechanical Pressure & Temperature Instruments and his current role, which is focused on our Channel Partners in North America.